Convexity in hierarchically hyperbolic spaces: Characterization of subsets in HHSs

 In this subsection, we provide the implication (\ref{item:quasiconvex}) to (\ref{item:projections}) in Theorem \ref{thm:classification_of_quasiconvex_subset}.
 Our focus will be on studying the following set of domains. \begin{defn} Define $\mf{S}^*$ to be the set of domains $U \in \mf{S}$ such that $\diam(CU) = \infty$ and there exists $V \in \mf{S}_U^\perp$ such that $\diam(CV) = \infty$. \end{defn}

 For each $U \in \mf{S}^*$ we have that both factors of the product region $\P_U$ have infinite diameter.
-In particular, if $\mf{S}^* = \emptyset$ and $\mf{S}$ has the bounded domain dichotomy, then $(\mc{X},\mf{S})$ is hyperbolic by \cite[Corollary 2.16]{BHS17c}.
+In particular, if $\mf{S}^* = \emptyset$ and $\mf{S}$ has the bounded domain dichotomy, then $(\mc{X},\mf{S})$ is hyperbolic by \cite[Corollary 2.16]{BHS_HHS_Quasiflats}.
 Thus the intuition for restricting our attention to these domains is that the domains in $\mf{S}^*$ are the source of non-hyperbolic behavior in $(\mc{X},\mf{S})$.

-The crucial step to proving {\sqc} subsets have the orthogonal projection dichotomy is the following proposition which establishes a sort of orthogonal projection dichotomy for the product regions of domains in $\mf{S}^*$.
+The crucial step to proving {\sqc} subsets have the orthogonal projection dichotomy is the following proposition that establishes a sort of orthogonal projection dichotomy for the product regions of domains in $\mf{S}^*$.

 \begin{prop} Let $(\mc{X},\mf{S})$ be an HHS with the bounded domain dichotomy and \(Y\subseteq \mc{X}\) be a \(Q\)--{\sqc} subset.
 There is a constant $B_0>0$ depending on $\mf{S}$ and \(Q\) such that for all $B\geq B_0$ and \(U \in \mf{S}^*\) we have